-If the Answer is NVMe, then what were and are the questions?
+If NVMe is the answer, what are the questions?

-If NVMe is the answer, then what were and are the various questions that should be asked?
+If NVMe is the answer, then what are the various questions that should be asked?

-Some of the common questions include what is the difference between NVM and NVMe?
+Some common questions that NVMe is the answer to include what is the difference between NVM and NVMe?

 Is NVMe only for servers, does NVMe require fabrics and what benefit is NVMe beyond more IOPs.

 Lets take a look at some of these common NVMe conversations and other questions.

 Some of the main feature and benefits of NVMe among others include:

 - Lower latency due to improve drivers and increased queues (and queue sizes)